 We do not offer credit equivalencies, however, many high schools do offer credit for our courses.
 You should talk to your high school counselor and review our Class Information section for more details.

 Transcripts can be ordered online and then sent directly to your high school.

 Yes and no. For on-campus classes, the health fee is mandatory.
-Student ID and ASB fees can be waived by contacting the Cashier's Office.
+The Student Representation fee, Student Benefits fee, and Associated Students Resources fee can be waived by contacting the Cashier's Office.
 However, these are generally beneficial fees as they give students access to campus Wi-Fi, riding the Big Blue Bus for free, printing services, and much more.
 More information on fees.